 However, as it takes a small amount of time for the UPS to detect a power outage, there is an inherent lapse in power where your systems will receive nothing.
 Luckily, this lapse usually hovers around 5 ms and isn't long enough for your computer to switch off or anything to happen to consumer electronics.

-Although, due to this power delay, a standby UPS may not be suitable for sensitive equipment or critical applications.
+However, due to this power delay, a standby UPS may not be suitable for sensitive equipment or critical applications.

 Online Uninterruptible Power Supplies

-Also known as a true UPS, an online uninterruptable power supply is by the far the most expensive implementation of the technology.
+Also known as a true UPS, an online uninterruptable power supply is by far the most expensive implementation of the technology.
 An online UPS aims to provide a consistent and clean AC power supply to your studio equipment.

 First, an online UPS converts an incoming mains AC power supply into DC power.
 This power will then charge the battery built into the UPS.
 Then, the DC power is converted back into AC power – as it would with any other UPS.